hyperledger/firefly/docs/tutorials/chains/tezos_testnet.md

 At this point you should have a working FireFly stack, talking to a public chain.
 However, you won't be able to run any transactions just yet, because you don't have any way to pay transaction fee.
 A testnet faucet can give us some XTZ, the native token for Tezos.

-First, you need to get an account address, which was created during [this](#signatory) step.
+First, you need to get an account address, which was created during [signer set up](#signatory) step.

 After that, go to [Tezos Ghostnet Faucet](https://faucet.ghostnet.teztnets.xyz/) and paste the address in the form and click the **Request** button.